 Getting Serious with Data and Personalization

-“Let’s do personalization” is not an uncommon phrase to be heard in marketing departments, however, it’s more commonly a buzzword and has failed customers in pretty much all verticals.
-Initiatives that purport to be personalization are commonly limited to knowing a customer’s first name or lazy in-app recommendations such as “people who ate wings also bought onion rings.”
+“Let’s do personalization” is not an uncommon phrase to be heard in restaurant marketing departments, however, it’s more commonly a buzzword and has failed customers in pretty much all verticals.
+Initiatives that purport to be personalization are commonly limited to knowing a guest’s first name or lazy in-app recommendations such as “people who ate wings also bought onion rings.”

-Customers love personalization when it’s done well, from data they have proactively provided, and the vast majority of them will happily share their preferences with you in return for a better customer experience.
+Customers love personalization when it’s done well, from data they have proactively provided, and the vast majority of them will happily share their dining preferences with you in return for a better customer experience.

-55% of customers are comfortable sharing their personal and preference data with a brand in exchange for a better-personalized service
+55% of customers are comfortable sharing their personal and preference data with a restaurant brand in exchange for a better-personalized service

 Only 13% of consumers will miss cookies and think they make for a better online experience